 - Claiming compensation for loss of sight

-- Starting an eye injury claim
+- Starting a claim for an eye injury at work in the UK

 - Determining how severe an eye injury is